The essential role of computational graphs

 whose entries are

-In other words, the Jacobian collects all first-order partial derivatives of the output components with respect to the input components.
+In other words, the Jacobian collects all first-order partial derivatives of the output components with respect to the input components: its row is the gradient of the single output with respect to every input, and its column holds the sensitivity of every output to the single input .

 The Jacobian is important because it is the linear object that locally approximates the operation: